jeo/jeo/README.md

-# jeo - A Java Geo Library
+# jeo - A lightweight spatial library for the JVM

 ## Building